Symptoms of Periodontal Disease

 Medical Conditions Associated with Periodontal Disease

-Heart Disease: Periodontal disease and heart disease share common risk factors (smoking, older age, diabetes) but it is not yet clear if having one condition increases the risk for developing the other (see Complications section of this report).
+Periodontal disease and heart disease share common risk factors (smoking, older age, diabetes) but it is not yet clear if having one condition increases the risk of developing the other (see Complications section of this report).

-Other Medical Conditions: A number of medical conditions can increase the risk of developing gingivitis and periodontal disease.
+A number of medical conditions can increase the risk of developing gingivitis and periodontal disease.
 They include conditions that affect the immune system such as HIV/AIDS, leukemia, Down syndrome, and autoimmune disorders (Crohn disease, multiple sclerosis, systemic lupus erythematosus).
-There is also evidence that severe periodontal disease may increase the risk for developing certain autoimmune disorders, such as rheumatoid arthritis.
+There is also evidence that severe periodontal disease may increase the risk of developing certain autoimmune disorders, such as rheumatoid arthritis.

-If you take a bisphosphonate drug such as alendronate (Fosamax, generic) discuss with your dentist any potential risks from dental procedures (such as extractions and implants) that involve the jawbone.
+If you take a bisphosphonate drug such as alendronate (Fosamax) discuss with your dentist any potential risks from dental procedures (such as extractions and implants) that involve the jawbone.

 Oral bisphosphonates, which are used to treat osteoporosis, have in rare cases caused osteonecrosis (bone destruction) of the jaw.
 (Intravenous bisphosphonates, which are used in cancer treatment, are more likely to cause osteonecrosis.)
 Your dentist or oral surgeon may need to take special precautions when performing dental surgery.
 In any case, be sure to inform your dentist of all medications you take.